hftbattle/documentation/en/strategy/advanced.md

 The strategy is a better version of [improved strategy](ideas.md).

 Its main feature is maintaining orders on multiple quotes in each direction during each update.
 Quotes count is set by **MAX_LEVELS** parameter, and order amount - by **VOLUME**.

 Certainly strategy becomes more risky in that case.
 As we are having big volume on each direction we may lose a lot of money during large price shifts.
 To be safe during such fluctuations you may stop trading in some direction for some fixed period of time after having a beat on that direction with volume larger than some threshold.

-Keeping intervals between price levels helps
+Keeping intervals between price levels helps:

-  - having our orders executed near *middle price* and getting some minor profit;
+  - having our orders executed near *middle price* and getting some minor profit.
-  - having our orders executed with larger (and so deeper i.e. reaching more far levels from *middle price*) and more profitable beating orders;
+  - having our orders executed with larger (and so deeper i.e. reaching more far levels from *middle price*) and more profitable beating orders.

 The intervals size is handled by **DIFF_BETWEEN_LEVELS** parameter.

 There is a base version of the strategy: